maelys-mcardle/snowflake/snowflake/docs/examples/fibonacci.md

     @02 LAST            ;; Name Bank 02 "LAST"
     @03 SUM             ;; Name Bank 03 "SUM"
  >>  IN MAX             ;; User enters MAX.
 Stored in Bank 00.
+ TO INT MAX             ;; Converts the user-input to an integer.
 INT CURRENT 01          ;; CURRENT NUMBER (Bank 01) is set to 1.
 INT LAST 01             ;; LAST NUMBER (Bank 02) is set to 1.
 ### :00 START           ;; Start of loop